 And his superior, Captain Ernest Medina, was little better.
 Medina was a martinet who openly harassed Calley, pushing him over the edge.
 It is suggested Medina himself ordered My Lai to be destroyed.
 Medina was an excellent NCO but a complete failure as an officer.

 Ernesto "Che" Guevara was like this about half of the time more or less, depending on the source.
 While he was occasionally known for showing reckless bravery and some decent planning, at other times he was notably incompetent, fled from battle, and generally was a burden to his men.
 And he was verbally abusive to his men almost all the time and generally showed a disdain for "Bourgeoise tactics" that hardly helped matters at all.
-He is perhaps most infamously known for his "last stand", where according to most accounts he left the rest of his unit to fight it out against the Bolivian forces attacking him before surrendering afterwards with two loaded and primed pistols.
+He is perhaps most infamously known for his "last stand", where according to most accounts he left the rest of his unit to fight it out against the Bolivian soldiers attacking him before surrendering afterwards with two loaded and primed pistols.
 Though to be fair, he did surrender only after taking two bullets, and his last remaining comrade fought to the end to protect him.
-Despite leading revolutionaries in Africa, Guevara was overheard to disparage his black fellow travelers, stating that black people did not have the intelligence to make communism work.
+Despite leading revolutionaries in Africa, Guevara was overheard to disparage his local African fellow travelers, stating that black people did not have the intelligence to make communism work, and placing Afro-Cubans in his command over the native Congolese.